marshomics/profinder/README.md

 # ProFinder

-Identify and extract bacterial promoter sequences from a single genome FASTA file, annotate their associated coding sequences via BLAST, scan for known transcription factor binding motifs, and produce an HTML report.
+Identify and extract bacterial promoter sequences from a single genome FASTA file, annotate their associated coding sequences, scan for known transcription factor binding motifs, and produce an HTML report.

 The pipeline annotates a genome with [Prokka](https://github.com/tseemann/prokka), extracts intergenic regions (IGRs) between annotated genes, identifies operons using a two-pass proximity/flanking-distance algorithm, screens for marker genes via hmmsearch against TIGRfam and Pfam (HMM profiles are bundled), and outputs promoter sequences oriented 5'→3'.
-It then BLASTs the associated CDS proteins against Swiss-Prot for functional annotation and organism identification, scans promoters for known motifs with FIMO, and generates a visual HTML report.
+Candidate promoters are then verified with [PromoterLCNN](https://github.com/occasumlux/Promoters), a two-stage CNN that classifies each sequence as promoter or non-promoter and assigns a sigma-factor subtype (σ70, σ24, σ28, σ38, σ32, σ54).
+CDS functional annotations come from Prokka's gene product predictions.
+Promoters are scanned for known motifs with FIMO, and a visual HTML report is generated.

 All databases ship with the pipeline.
 No additional downloads are needed beyond installing the external tools.